apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 1. `test.fs.s3n.name` : the URL of the bucket for S3n tests
 1. `test.fs.s3a.name` : the URL of the bucket for S3a tests

+*Note* that running s3a and s3n tests in parallel mode, against the same bucket is unreliable.
+We recommend using separate buckets or testing one connector at a time.

 The contents of each bucket will be destroyed during the test process: do not use the bucket for any purpose other than testing.
 Furthermore, for s3a, all in-progress multi-part uploads to the bucket will be aborted at the